Bachelor’s Degrees in Social Work (BSW) Online

 • Juvenile liaison

-A lot of the core concepts you can expect to encounter during your BSW studies may stem from subjects like psychology, sociology and research and public policy.
-Often, those subjects serve as foundations to help you understand general social work theories and the other specializations in the field.
-The profession of social work requires ample research to prepare you to serve individuals and communities to the best of your ability.
+A lot of the core concepts you can expect to encounter during your BSW studies may stem from subjects like psychology, sociology, research, and public policy.
+Those subjects serve as foundations to help you understand general social work theories and other specializations in the field.
+The profession of social work requires ample research to prepare you to serve individuals and communities.

-Through coursework, field placement and more, your BSW degree can prepare you to work in a variety of settings.
-Whether you find yourself meeting with clients in their homes or attending court hearings, your daily efforts can have a positive and wide-reaching impact, and this is what drives many professionals in the field.
-If you’re an active listener, possess strong organizational skills, and empathy comes naturally to you, you may want to consider a career in social work.
+Through coursework, field placement, and more, your BSW degree can prepare you to work in a variety of settings.
+Whether you find yourself meeting with clients in their homes or attending court hearings, your daily efforts can have a positive and wide-reaching impact.
+This is what drives many professionals in the field.
+If you’re empathetic, an active listener, and possess strong organizational skills, a career in social work might be a good fit.

 • Case manager